Leslie Thompkins: DC Rebirth

 In 2016, DC Comics implemented another relaunch of its books called DC Rebirth, which restored its continuity to a form much as it was prior to The New 52.
 Leslie has a secret clinic set up in an abandoned building previously used as a base by Azrael (Jean-Paul Valley), where she is treating his injuries from a bombing earlier in the story.
-She is shown to disapprove of Batman's plan to "get teenagers involved" meaning the team Batman and Batwoman had assembled in the recent Detective Comics.
+She is shown to disapprove of Batman's plan to "get teenagers involved" meaning the team Batman and Batwoman had assembled.

-She was attacked and apparently killed after being infected with a variation of Joker Toxin.
-It is revealed that the whole event was only a simulation.
+Thompkins is later attacked and apparently killed after being infected with Joker toxin before the events were revealed to be a simulation.

-Alternate versions
+Other versions

-During the 2015 "Convergence" storyline, the Pre-Crisis version of Leslie Thompkins is established to have spent a year inside a struggling Gotham City under a strange dome.
-She is devoting her time as a therapist.
-One of her patients is Guy Gardner; Leslie tries to help Guy understand that his devotion to the city's children is just as heroic as his past exploits as Green Lantern.
+The pre-Crisis incarnation of Leslie Thompkins appears in Convergence.